-Kawase Hasui was born on the 18th May 1883 in Tokyo.
+Kawase Hasui was born on the 18th of May 1883 in Tokyo.
 He was barely known in Japan but adored in the West and is today regarded as one of the most influential Japanese woodblock artists of the shin-hanga (new prints) movement.

-Throughout his 40-year long career he traveled extensively across Japan and created shin-hanga woodblock prints of landscapes, towns and cities he visited.
+Throughout his 40-year long career, he traveled extensively across Japan and created shin-hanga woodblock prints of landscapes, towns, and cities he visited.
 Finally, in 1956, one year before his death, he got the recognition he deserved in his home country when the Japanese government declared him a Living National Treasure.

 Kawase Hasui Woodblock Prints